Things to Do

 1990 Posthumously awarded the ARS Pioneer Achievement Award, the only one outside the USA.
 George Fraser was the 4th recipient of this special award.

 A hardy group of sailors race every other year from Nanaimo, up around the top end of Vancouver Island, down the West Coast, around Victoria and back to Nanaimo.
-Ucluelet is one of the stop-overs on this 10-leg race, and the whole town welcomes the beautiful boats and their crew.
+Ucluelet is one of the stop-overs on this 10-leg race, and the whole town welcomes the beautiful boats and their crew for a 3-day stop-over including a salmon BBQ at the community centre.

 This small town festival is not to be missed!
 Friday night boasts a big salmon barbecue on the Village Green, Saturday morning the best little parade youâ€™ve every seen makes its way along Peninsula to the fairgrounds (donâ€™t be late or youâ€™ll miss it!), and the fairgrounds are open Saturday & Sunday.
 Youâ€™ll love it!